silverstripe/silverstripe-activedirectory/README.md

  * Windows Server 2008 R2 with ADFS 2.0
  * Windows Server 2012 R2 with ADFS 3.0

-This module has not been tested on non-Microsoft directory products, such as OpenLDAP and Samba.
+This module has not been tested on non-Microsoft directory products, such as OpenLDAP.

 ## Overview